Argentine peso takes fresh hit amid uncertainty - Journal du Cameroun

 Argentina’s peso plummeted to a new low Monday despite government attempts to curb losses in recent weeks by hiking interest rates and shedding billions in foreign reserves.

-Signs that further measures are needed from President Mauricio Macri’s center-right government came as the peso dipped a further 6.16 percent as markets opened, trading at 25.20 against the dollar.
+Signs that further measures are needed from President Mauricio Macri’s center-right government came as the peso fell sharply on opening Monday and closed down 6.23 percent, trading at 25.52 against the dollar.

 The new losses come at an ominous moment.